tl-its-umich-edu/course-inventory/README.md

 * The `env.json` file described in the **Configuration** section above needs to be made available to running course-inventory containers via an OpenShift ConfigMap, a type of Resource.
 A volume containing the ConfigMap should be mapped to the `config/secrets` subdirectory.
-These details will be specified in a configuration file (`.yml`) defining the pod.
+These details will be specified in a YAML configuration file defining the pod.

 * By default, the application will run with the assumption that the JSON configuration file will be named `env.json`.
   However, `inventory.py` will also check for the environment variable `ENV_PATH`.